wangxj03/wangxj03.github.io/content/posts/2024-11-11-tool-calling/index.md

 ### 1. Retry on Error

-LLMs often fail on the first attempt with complex tasks but perform better when given feedback.
-Retrying with error messages and additional context allows the LLM to refine its response.

-We witnessed this in the recent [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) for coding demo by Anthropic.
-As part of the coding task to build a new personal website, Claude first attempted to start a Python server with an error, but then retried with a new version and succeeded.
+LLM tool calling often fails on the first attempt, especially with complex tasks.
+However, by providing error feedback and retrying, LLMs can refine their output.
+A recent example of this iterative approach comes from Anthropic's [computer use](https://www.anthropic.com/news/3-5-models-and-computer-use) coding demo.
+For the coding task of building a new website, Claude initially failed to start a Python server, it retried and successfully completing the task

 ![alt text](claude_computer_use_for_coding.png)

-For example, given the query "What are the most commented posts each month?", the initial SQL is invalid:
+Consider the same query "What are the most commented posts each month?".
+Initially, the LLM generates this incorrect SQL:

 ```sql
 SELECT STRFTIME(timestamp, '%Y-%m') AS month, title, MAX(comments) as max_comments